slackhq/tiny-thumb/README.md

 ![](./img/tiny-thumb-ios.gif)

 This technique is useful in client/server models where bandwidth is a constraint and custom client side manipulation of the payload, prior to display, is possible.

-Slack uses this algorithm in its product to efficiently inline image previews into certain API responses.
-These previews are displayed to end users while the high resolution content is being fetched over the network.
+Slack uses this algorithm in its product to efficiently inline image previews into some API responses.
+These previews are displayed to end users while higher quality images are being fetched over the network.

 ## Example Usage
 In the example below we will downsample a 32067 byte image to 210 bytes and then upsample and post-process.